tefkah/thesis-writing/Chapters/II. Idealizations.md

 ### Simple vs. Infinite Idealizations

-In Strevens -- and less explicitly in Norton -- the discussion is presented as being about this distinction, but actually concerns a subclass of infinite idealizations we shall discuss below.
+Strevens -- and Norton less explicitly -- the discussion is presented as being about this distinction, but actually concerns a subclass of infinite idealizations we shall discuss below.
 However, the simple vs. infinite distinction is a useful one, but I will draw it differently than Strevens.

 1) _Simple Idealization_.
    A simple idealization is an idealization in which no limit is taken in order to set the relevant parameter.
 2) _Infinite Idealization_.
    An infinite idealization is one in which a limit is taken in order to set a parameter.

-Note that no reference has been made to whether or not it affects another parameter, or whether the limit operation is succesful.
+Note that no reference has been made to whether or not it affects another parameter, or whether the limit operation is successful.
 I argue that this is first and foremost the distinction between these idealizations, and that other qualities should be discussed separately.
-(I am not sure whether idealizations can be split up neatly into two disjoint sets like these (I'm not sure if that can be done at all, see [@WEBER2010] ), but i'll just treat it like it does)
+(I am not sure whether idealizations can be split up neatly into two disjoint sets like these (I'm not sure if that can be done at all, see [@WEBER2010]), but i'll just treat it like it does)

 This is a distinction based on _method_: _how_ is the idealization achieved?
 The idealized system might end up the same in some cases, but the operation is the relevant piece.

 ### Direct vs. Indirect Idealizations

 This distinction is also due to Strevens, although he does not discuss it separately and makes it co-refering(?) with the first distinction.
-Direct idealizations, as the name implies, directly alter the relevant parameter e.g. setting air resitance to zero in order to have zero air resistance.
+Direct idealizations, as the name implies, directly alter the relevant parameter e.g. setting air resistance to zero in order to have zero air resistance.
 Indirect idealizations on the other hand, alter a parameter in order to alter the actually relevant parameter, e.g. infinite population in order to set genetic drift to zero, or infinite particles in order to achieve a singularity.

 This is a distinction based on _goal_: _what_ should the idealization achieve?
 Indirect idealizations are sometimes necessary in order to get rid of a pesky parameter.
 Note that while this is an intention based distinction, in some models the same parameter might be set directly or indirectly.
 While in Newtonian Mechanics we might set the air resistance to zero directly, in a more complete QFT description of the same situation we have no access to such a parameter.

 Also note that this distinction is not the same as the one between infinite and simple idealizations: as Strevens notes, it is completely in the realm of possibility to directly set a parameter to zero using an infinite limiting operation, "but you would merely be showing off."

-Additionally, only infinite ideazations can be indirect, but not all are.
+Additionally, only infinite idealizations can be indirect, but not all are.

 ### Unproblematic/boring vs. problematic/interesting